 - Women with female pattern hair loss.

-- People who want to restore or thicken moustache, beard, eyebrows, and eyelashes.
+- People who want to restore or thicken mustache, beard, eyebrows, and eyelashes.

 - People who want to restore or advance their hairline.

 - People with hair loss due to injuries or skin diseases.

 Hair transplantation surgery is considered to be “minor out-patient surgery.”
 Hair transplant procedures can take 4–8 hours and are usually performed using local anesthesia on an out-patient basis, occasionally with some supplemental oral or IV medication.
 Patients are awake as usually no sedation is used.
 There is typically little discomfort during the surgical procedure.

 The donor areas, from where the grafts have been harvested, are usually closed with sutures.
 These are usually removed in 10–14 days.
 Dissolvable sutures may occasionally be used in order to eliminate the need for you to return for stitch removal.
 Using ‘Trichophytic Closure’, the scar will be better concealed, as some hair will grow through the scar.